-Our results, reported in Table 5, suggest that institutions generally grant larger salary increases to those underpaid and smaller increase to those overpaid.
-From an average base rate yearly increase of 2.4%, models 3 and 4 indicate that those who are significantly underpaid compared to their institution-department peers received yearly increases of 3.8% on average, while those who are significantly overpaid relative to their peers received salary increases of only 0.9%, on average.
-Post-transparency, we observe wage increases for those underpaid gain an additional 1% on average, while increases for those overpaid remain unchanged at the already low 0.9% level.
-We also test if these results are simply driven by differences in the absolute levels of pay (which is correlated distance from market wage).
-Over and above simply controlling for absolute levels of salaries, in model 5, we add a dummy variable and it’s interaction with treatment for low absolute levels of salaries – defined as a salaries that are inferior to the year-institution-domain average salary.
+Our results, reported in Table 4, suggest that institutions generally grant larger salary increases to those we estimate as previously underpaid and smaller increase to those we estimate as previously overpaid.
+From an average base rate yearly increase of 2.4%, models 3 and 4 indicate that those who are significantly underpaid compared to their institution-department peers received yearly increases of 3.8% on average, while those who are significantly overpaid relative to their peers received salary increases of only 0.8%, on average.
+Post-transparency, we observe wage increases for those underpaid gain an additional 1% on average, while increases for those overpaid remain unchanged.
+We also test if these results are simply driven by differences in the absolute levels of pay (which is correlated with distance from market wage).
+Over and above simply controlling for absolute levels of salaries, in model 5, we add a dummy variable and its interaction with treatment for low absolute levels of salaries – defined as a salaries that are inferior to the year-institution-domain average salary.
 High salary is the reference category.
-The results are consistent across models and suggest a narrative that pay transparency heightens attention to both pay equity and inequality and that post transparency institutions seek to remedy inequities and inequalities by actively adjusting levels of pay.
+The results are consistent across models and suggest a narrative that pay transparency heightens attention to both pay equity and inequality and that post transparency institutions seek to remedy inequity and inequality by actively adjusting upward the pay levels of those most underpaid as measured by both equity and equality.

+----- Insert Table 4 about here -----

 We explore one final mechanism that may explain our pay transparency results on equity and equality.
 It is conceivable that shifts in employee mobility prompted by pay transparency may explain these increases in pay equity and pay equality.
 For instance, those receiving low pay, whether fairly or unfairly, may depart in response to pay transparency, leaving those more highly and equitably paid to remain.
 The net effect may be that those who remain are both more equally and equitably paid.
 A full exploration of this mobility mechanism is beyond the scope of this paper.
 However, to validate that this mobility pattern is not driving our results, we drop from our sample all academics who have either (1) changed institutions within our observation window but stayed in our sample, (2) left our observation sample between transparency shock and the end of the observation window, or (3) joined our sample posterior to the transparency shocks.
 Thus, we restrict our analysis to the “non-mobile” workforce.
 Table S3.2 reports results mirroring those in Table 1 but using the restricted sample.
 Our results continue to show that transparency shocks decrease the gender pay gap across specifications, although our estimates are generally slightly smaller in economic magnitude suggesting that mobility patterns may indeed play some role in explaining the influence of pay transparency on the declining gender pay gap.
-We similarly test whether our first mechanism results—a weakening pay for performance relationship described in Table 3 above hold with this restricted sample.
+We similarly test whether our first mechanism results—a weakening pay for performance relationship described in Table 3 above—hold with this restricted sample.
 Our results are indeed robust to using this restricted sample, supporting a claim that wage transparency has led to a significant change in organizational pay practices that have fueled shifts in the equality and equity of pay allocation.
-We report full replication of our analyses on this restricted sample in Table S5.2.

 In Appendix S6 we additionally report a series of robustness tests with respect to sample construction and in particular with respect to omission of major states in our data.
 Importantly, neither the exclusion of Texas nor California, the two most populous states that also generate the most data, significantly changes our results.